Harrison Burton wins ARCA race in Daytona debut

-DAYTONA BEACH, Fla. — Harrison Burton opened SpeedWeeks at Daytona International Speedway with a victory in the ARCA Series season opener.
+DAYTONA BEACH, Fla. — Harrison Burton won the ARCA Series season opener in his first career race at Daytona International Speedway.

 Burton turned 18 in October to meet the age requirement to race on the biggest and fastest NASCAR-sanctioned tracks.
-Venturini Motorsports signed him to a five-race ARCA deal with Saturday’s opening event first on the schedule.

-“I knew I wanted Gilliland behind me,” Burton said.
-“We work good together.”
+His first crack at Daytona came Saturday in what is considered the kickoff of the SpeedWeeks.

-Burton, the son of former NASCAR driver and current NBC analyst Jeff Burton, was hoarse from his celebratory screaming when he reached victory lane.
-He was greeted there by his father, who won a Cup race at Daytona in 2000, as Jeff Burton was the first to lean inside Burton’s window.
+Burton is the son of former NASCAR driver and current NBC analyst Jeff Burton, who won a Cup race at Daytona in 2000.

-“I lost my voice I was screaming and yelling for a long time.
-I don’t even know where that ranks in my life.
-I can’t put it into words,” Burton said.
-“I’m ready to get more of this.”

-Burton made special note of sponsor Dex Imaging, which has backed him since he began racing late models when he was 12.
+Todd Gilliland finished second and gave Burton a push on the restart in overtime that sealed Burton’s victory.
+Burton and Gilliland will be teammates in the Truck Series this season for Kyle Busch Motorsports and will race again in that series’ opener Friday.

 The series before the race announced a multi-year extension with Menards that elevated the company to entitlement sponsor with the rebranded name ARCA Menards Series.